This post may contain affiliate links. Please see my disclosure policy for details.

 - Islam is the recognised religion in Egypt and so it is important to dress respectfully for the culture.
 I’d advise packing conservative and light clothing for the heat.
 For outfit inspirations you can check out my ultimate women’s packing list for Egypt here.

 Most tourists visit Luxor after they’ve wandered around the Great Pyramids of Giza or had enough of the bustling capital of Cairo.
 Or, some visiting from the neighbouring cities of Aswan and Hurghada.

 Either way, Egypt has a variety of affordable public transport options for you to travel around the country.
 I’ll outline some here;

 How to reach Luxor by flight

-Egyptair are by far the biggest airline and provide reasonably priced internal flights.
+Egyptair is by far the biggest airline and provides reasonably priced internal flights.